surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/3b8137ddf669d251a2e9ea3f26fa8b6bde3a8984/images/New_version5/UD_Dashboard_image5.png)
 **Image 5**

-**2.**   Select the Layout using drop-down list and add reports to the layout.
+**2.**   Select the Layout using drop-down list.

-**3.** To add Reports to layout selected, Select the grid and click on report you wish to add or Click on **Add** link available under work space.
+**3.** To add Reports to layout selected, Select the grid and click on report you wish to add or Click on **Add** link available next to report name under work space.

 **4.** To Add Global Filters to the dashboard, Click on **Add Global Filters** Button.